 The island of Crete and its colorful history has a lot to offer, but for me, there was one thing that stands above all others – the pink beach of Elafonissi.
 Consistently voted among the best beaches in the world, Elafonissi owes his unusual sand color to a colony of red corals that over time has been broken down by the sea to tiny pinky grains of sand.
 Even though Elafonissi is situated 75 km from Chania, the road to it was almost as beautiful as the beach itself, making the pink sands of Elafonissi one of my most memorable experiences on the island, and a must-see for every Crete visitor.

-Chrysoula Manika of Travel Passionate
+Chrysoula Manika of Greece Travel Ideas

 When you visit Crete you shouldn’t miss the city of Chania, one of my favorite places on the island.
 Chania has so many interesting things to see starting with the Venetian harbor with the imposing lighthouse.
 The numerous waterfront restaurants and bars, the picturesque alleyways with the quaint shops selling traditional products, and the interesting museums.
 Close to the city, you will find some of the best beaches in Crete, the Samaria Gorge, and other beautiful villages.